 3. No tech support.
 Because the technology for some older phones is being phased out slowly, support that you might get with the phone is going away, too.
-Manufacturers and tech experts may not be able to help you if you have any other issues with the devices and need support.
+Manufacturers and tech experts may be unable to help you if you have any other device issues and need support.

-Yes, some problems could be answered in forums, however with tech, there’s many ways to solve an issue and the solution provided may not even work.
-There may not be enough information out there for you to test out different solutions in case that one solution provided doesn’t work.
+Yes, some problems could be answered in forums; however, with tech, there are many ways to solve an issue, and the solution provided may not even work.
+There may not be enough information for you to test different solutions in case one solution doesn’t work.

 If you like older flip phones, there may be ways to keep using models you enjoy.
 Some flip phone models that might still be considered dated are feature phones that can run perfectly well on 4G and above.

-These phones operate in the same way as the more traditional flip phones do, but they can function within the protocols of newer wireless services.
-Some of these phones could be a few years old already, but they are still perfectly serviceable.
+These phones operate the same way as the more traditional flip phones, but they can function within the protocols of newer wireless services.
+Some of these phones could already be a few years old, but they are still perfectly serviceable.